 Partner organisations Who should be vetted?
-Possible methods All partner organisations (NGOs, Civil Society Organisations (CSOs) receiving Australian aid Check organisation name against Australian lists (Bridger/Watchdog plus) (CDOS) receiving rustianal and Use of internet search engines to check organisation name for current or previous affiliations with proscribed organisations Private businesses receiving large amounts of Australian Government funding (e.g. over \$10,000) Check business name against Australian lists (or use Bridger/Watchdog plus) Use of internet search engines to check for current or previous affiliations with proscribed organisations Other organisations with the ability to influence the use of Australian aid on a risk assessed basis Depending on outcome of the risk assessment Key personnel Who should be vetted?
+Possible methods All partner organisations (NGOs, Civil Society Organisations (CSOs) receiving Australian aid Check organisation name against Australian lists (Bridger/Watchdog plus) (CSOS) receiving Australian au Use of internet search engines to check organisation name for current or previous affiliations with proscribed organisations Private businesses receiving large amounts of Australian Government funding (e.g. over - \$10,000) Use of internet search engines to check for current or previous affiliations with proscribed organisations Other organisations with the ability to influence the use of Australian aid on a risk assessed basis Depending on outcome of the risk assessment Key personnel Who should be vetted?
 Possible methods Board members of partner NGOs Check names against Australian lists (or use Bridger/Watchdog plus), Internet Checking or other independent sources of information Senior Executive staff of partner NGOs Check names against Australian lists (or use Bridger/Watchdog plus) Internet Checking or other independent sources of information Financial staff of partner NGOs Check names against Australian lists (or use Bridger/Watchdog plus) Internet Checking or other independent sources of information

-Partner organisations Board members and staff of CBOs or private sector partners on a risk assessed basis, taking into account their role in recommending or approving the use of Australian funds Depending on outcome of the risk assessment The following organisations and individuals do not require vetting Beneficiaries - aid is provided based on need No vetting - however NGOs should have documented and defensible systems for assessing and targeting need.
+Board members and staff of CBOs or private sector partners on a risk assessed basis, taking into account their role in recommending or approving the use of Australian funds Depending on outcome of the risk assessment The following organisations and indiv Beneficiaries - aid is provided based on need No vetting - however NGOs should have documented and defensible systems for assessing and targeting need.
 They should also understand the beneficiary group and the local context in which Australian funds are being provided.
 Accredited Australian NGOs and their staff No vetting - these NGOs are vetted through Australia's NGO accreditation process